New York Custody and Co-Parenting Laws

 Court Expectations and Co-Parenting Responsibilities

-New York courts expect parents to support their child’s well-being by communicating respectfully, following the court-ordered parenting plan, and maintaining a stable, child-focused environment.
-Judges understand that separation can be challenging, but they expect both parents to act in ways that promote consistency, cooperation, and emotional safety for the child.
+Parents are expected to support their child’s well-being by communicating respectfully, following the court-ordered parenting plan, and maintaining a stable, child-focused environment.
+Courts recognize that separation can be difficult for families, but they expect both parents to act in ways that promote consistency, cooperation, and emotional safety for the child.

 Courts generally expect parents to: